cdklabs/cdk-ssm-documents/README.md

 ## Solution

 This library provides a high level abstraction of the SSM Documents where each step as well as the document itself are objects.
 The properties required for construction of these objects correspond to the settings applicable them making them intuitive to create.
+You can use this library to simulate your document locally before deploying to SSM.

 The library is implemented using JSII and can therefore be exported to other JSII supported languages (Java, Python).